A. J. Hinch: Detroit Tigers

 Hinch's suspension ended after the 2020 season.
 He was scheduled to interview for the managerial openings with the Detroit Tigers and Chicago White Sox.
 When the White Sox unexpectedly hired Tony La Russa, they issued a press release mistakenly bearing Hinch's facsimile signature, suggesting Hinch was the team's original choice until owner Jerry Reinsdorf intervened.
 On October 30, 2020, Hinch was named the manager of the Tigers, agreeing on a multi-year contract.

 In 2024, Hinch led the Tigers to a wild card berth on an 86–76 third-place finish in the AL Central division.
 Left-hander Tarik Skubal emerged as the staff ace, winning the AL Triple Crown, the first Tiger do to so since Verlander in 2011.
 A 55–63 record shortly after the trade deadline did not advertise a playoff destiny after having dealt starter Jack Flaherty, outfielder Mark Canha, reliever Andrew Chafin, and catcher Carson Kelly.
 Their playoff seeding juxtaposed them with the Houston Astros in the AL Wild Card Series (WCS).
 As such, Hinch became the third manager in MLB history to face his former team whom he led to a World Series title in a postseason tournament.
 (Note: Hinch joined Terry Francona, managing the Cleveland Indians versus the Boston Red Sox in the 2016 American League Division Series, and Billy Martin, with the Oakland Athletics versus the New York Yankees in the 1981 American League Championship Series.)

+During the 2025 season, Hinch and the Tigers agreed to a long-term contract extension running through at least the 2027 season.

+Against the Yankees on June 29, 2026, Hinch recorded his 1,000th victory as a manager.